Extreme values of the Dirichlet $L$-functions at the critical points of the Riemann zeta function: Acknowledgement

 \section{Acknowledgement}

 The author gives sincere thanks to his doctoral advisor Steven M. Gonek for introducing the problem in this paper and also for providing guidance and support during the process of its study.
 Professor Gonek also read an earlier version of this paper and made many useful suggestions which significantly improved the exposition.
+The author would also like to thanks professor Atul Dixit and professor Bruce Berndt for their valuable suggetions.